ChristophKirst/SimKernel/README.markdown

 Sim: Bye!
 ```

 We believe you can see where this is going.
-If you have ever worked with simulations or any other program that has lots of parameters, especially if you have ever worked with more .
 Just paste the code you originally had into the `execute` method.
 Then use the medod `intialize` to load parameters from the control file, and use `finalize` to save results or to deallocate memory.

+If you have ever worked with simulations or any other program that has lots of parameters, is is enough to keep track of your control files to remember or repeat what you have been doing.

+If you have any questions, feature requests or bug reports, feel free to use the Issues tab above.